javanlth/AWS-CDK-samples/README.md

-# Welcome to your CDK Python project!
+# Simple CDK Python script with Hello World output!

-This is a blank project for CDK development with Python.
+This is a sample CDK Python project.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.